hall-lab/cromulent/README.md

     Report on only selected google genomics job IDs.
 The job IDs are delimited by a `,`.
 For example `jobids=15664940324265826670,8797592820173599617` will only produce the detail report for the job IDs containing the text `15664940324265826670` or `8797592820173599617`.

 **NOTE:** _This sofware is currently in alpha stage development, and is continously changing.
-Newer subcommands and features are currently in development._
+Newer subcommands and features are currently in development.
+Existing subcommands may be modified, moved, or removed entirely._

 [0]: https://en.oxforddictionaries.com/definition/cromulent
 [1]: https://github.com/broadinstitute/cromwell